Nikola84ca/Readme-Generator/README.md

 # Readme File Generator

-Project and development of a Js application that will allow users to quickly create a README file through the prompt.
+Project and development of a node.js application that will allow users to quickly create a README file through the prompt.

 ## About Me